Forest and Woodland Management

 This module develops students' understanding of: modern concepts of sustainable forest management (SFM), the criteria and indicators used to determine whether or not forests are being managed sustainably, and the operation of forest certification schemes to provide independent verification of SFM.
 Particular emphasis is placed on two of the criteria of SFM: (1) maintenance and enhancement of forest resources; (2) maintenance and encouragement of productive functions of forests.
 In relation to (1), students will be able to develop and apply their theoretical understanding of and practical skills in remote and ground-based methods of forest inventory; in relation to (2), they will be able to propose forest management interventions that comply with relevant standards, guidelines and legislation.
 Introduction to key aspects of forest and woodland management, including forest economics, landscape design, forest valuation and timber markets.

 Sustainable forest management: history, modern concepts and definitions; criteria and indicators of sustainable forest management; sustainable forest management in the UK - the UK Forestry Standard.
 Forest certification: history and principles of certification; certification schemes operating in Europe; forest certification in the UK - the UK Woodland Assurance Standard.
 UK Forestry Standard.
 Forest resource assessment: desk-based, remote sensing and ground-based methods; inventory planning and forest sampling.
 Productive functions of forests: estimation of standing timber resources and growing stock.
 Key influences of forest and woodland management, including societal expectations, international agreements, historical and cultural factors, environmental concerns, site-specific issues, economics, markets and legislation.
+Students taking this module are required to use various specialist software packages, for which appropriate support and guidance will be made available.

 Grade D- to D+